kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->

+This feature adds a new `spec.resourceClaims` list to the PodGroup API.
+It will have the same limits as the Pod API's `spec.resourceClaims`.

+The Pod API adds a new `spec.resourceClaims[].podGroupResourceClaim` field which is mutually exclusive with its sibling `resourceClaimName` and `resourceClaimTemplate` fields so it will not meaningfully impact the size of a Pod.

+The size of a ResourceClaim's `spec.reservedFor` list will be reduced significantly when many Pods sharing the same claim make that claim through a common PodGroup.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?